 The activity of international trade was also significantly reduced.
 Finally, oil prices have tumbled to historical lows and moderately recovered by the end of the period.
 Support package was introduced by the Government of the Republic of Azerbaijan and the CBAR to counter the economic downturn caused by the COVID-19 pandemic.
 These measures include, but are not limited to, subsidized lending to affected industries, payments to unemployed individuals and easing of certain regulatory restrictions to help the financial sector maintain its capabilities to provide resources and help customers avoid liquidity shortages as a result of the COVID-19 containment measures.
-On 23 April 2020, the CBAR decided to reduce the minimum required capital adequacy ratio from 12.0% to 11.0% for banks of systematic importance and from 10.0% to 9.0% for all other banks which also include the Bank.
+On 24 April 2020, the CBAR decided to reduce the minimum required capital adequacy ratio from 12.0% to 11.0% for banks of systematic importance and from 10.0% to 9.0% for all other banks which also include the Bank.
+On December 31, 2021, CBAR restored the status of previous requirements for the minimum capital adequacy ratios.